Thursday, November 26, 2009

 This is week 88 of the Saturday Wordzzle Challenge.
 Anyone new to the process can refer back here to find out how it works.
 I had meant to cancel this week's challenge since my niece will be visiting, but I forgot so I'm preparing it early and setting it to post at the usual time but I probably won't be around to visit until Sunday or Monday.
 Diana's here! (well she will be when you read this.)

-The words for this week's challenge were: Cute, come with me to the Casba, bloodhound, respiration, Facebook, Canada Geese, modern, gravity, spider webs, sea shells And for the mini: curiosity killed the cat, charming Victorian, railroad tracks, tower, salt and pepper
+The words for this week's challenge were: Cute, come with me to the Casba, bloodhound, respiration, Facebook, Canada Geese, modern, gravity, spider webs, sea shells

 The maxi:

 Although Lucinda lived right near the railroad tracks and the most interesting part of her view was a water tower, she still loved her home.
 The house itself was a charming Victorian and she had decorated it with knick knacks and furniture from that period so that entering it was like stepping back in time.
 Her most favorite treasures were a framed embroidery that said "curiosity killed the cat" that had supposedly been made by her great great grandmother and her collection of salt and pepper shakers.
 She had almost lost it all to a cute (he had more charm than good looks, really) guy she had met on that modern wonder, Facebook.
 He had pursued her on line for months, like a bloodhound on the scent.
 Sometimes his words were so poetic that gravity seemed to lift and her respiration became erratic.
 "Come with me to the Casba," he had written, "We'll walk on the beach and collect sea shells.
 We'll explore the world and follow the Canada Geese on their journey."
 It had all seemed so romantic.
 Lucky for her, her cousin Charlie had caught wind of it and had checked the guy out.
 Turned out he was a grifter know as Arachnid because he lured lonely women into virtual spider webs spun of promises and lies and then stole not only their hearts but all of their earthly possessions as well.
 It all had a really happy ending too, because Charlie talked her into going to the police and the officer who helped her set up the sting turned out to be the love of her life.
 He was kind, gentle, truly handsome ... and best of all, he loved antiques and had his own collection of salt and pepper shakers.
-Arachnid went to jail and Lucinda got married and lived happily ever after
+Arachnid went to jail and Lucinda got married and lived happily ever after.

 The mini:

-Curiosity killed the cat, Amanda Tower whispered to the small salt and pepper colored ball of fur curled up next to her on the once charming Victorian sofa which the aforementioned ball of fur had put significant effort into redecorating, leaving veritable railroad tracks of scratches across almost every inch of it.
+You would do well to remember that Curiosity killed the cat, Amanda Tower whispered to the small salt and pepper colored ball of fur curled up next to her on the once charming Victorian sofa which the aforementioned ball of fur had put significant effort into redecorating, leaving veritable railroad tracks of scratches across almost every inch of it.
 One of these days you will not come away from your escapades with just a few scratches and bruises and a $200 vet bill for me.
 Honestly, I don't always know why I love you.
 Just a soft heart, I guess, she said as the ball of fur - looking for all the world like the most innocent of beings - crawled into her lap and started purring loudly.
 And you do give good hugs, you little monkey.

 The 10-word: